Channel Items

 )

-• modifier: The modifier for the root component.
-You can apply a background, elevation, padding, shape, touch handlers and much more.
+• modifier: Modifier for the root component.
+Apply background, elevation, padding, shape, or touch handlers.

-• leadingContent: Customizable composable that allows you to override the content that appears at the start of the list item.
-By default, it represents a ChannelAvatar.
+• leadingContent: Content at the start of the item.
+By default, shows the ChannelAvatar.

 Here's a simple example for building your own channel item, by overriding the mentioned parameters: